Work in Canada

 If a Canadian could be hired and paid to do what you are doing, you are likely entering the labour market and need a work permit.
 If you are carrying out limited international business activities for a foreign employer, you are likely a business visitor.
 A useful guide is the foreign employer income test: when your pay and employer stay outside Canada, the business-visitor side is in play.
 The details decide it.

-Other work permit exemptions in Canada
+Other work permit exemptions in Canada: jobs that don't need a permit

 Examples of work-permit-exempt activities (IRCC, 2026).
 Each has detailed conditions, confirm yours.